Icinga/icinga-powershell-framework/doc/31-Changelog.md

 ### Enhancements

+* [#193](https://github.com/Icinga/icinga-powershell-framework/pull/193) Adds optional support for adding milliseconds to `Get-IcingaUnixTime` with the `-Milliseconds` argument for more detailed time comparison

 ### Bugfixes

 * [#188](https://github.com/Icinga/icinga-powershell-framework/pull/188) Removes hardcoded zones `director-global` and `global-zones` which were always set regardless of user specification.
 This fix will ensure the user has the option to add or not add these zones